We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Bipolar disorder isn’t a rare brain disorder.
 In fact, 2.8 percent of U.S. adults — or about 5 million people — have been diagnosed with it.
 The average age when people with bipolar disorder begin to show symptoms is 25 years old.

 Depression caused by bipolar disorder lasts at least two weeks.
 A high (manic) episode can last for several days or weeks.
-Some people will experience episodes of mood swings several times a year, while others may experience them only rarely.
-Here’s what having bipolar disorder feels like for some people.
+Some people will experience episodes of changes in mood several times a year, while others may experience them only rarely.

 There are three main symptoms that can occur with bipolar disorder: mania, hypomania, and depression.